The Ultimate Guide

 Keep that in mind.
 We’ve covered calculation mistakes.
 These stem largely from not reading the question correctly and rounding off incorrectly.

-Conceptual mistakes are very common in geometry and data analysis.
+Conceptual mistakes in GRE math are very common in geometry and data analysis.
 Let’s look at an example (in the video above).
 There are two triangles drawn, both crudely, as you can see.